kyubxy/YasaiOld/README.md

 This framework features an awful mismatch of imperative and declerative programming styles to iterate interfaces in a concise yet comprehensive fashion.
 What you're looking at here is the culmination of years of wasted time and effort to produce what is subpar at best!

-# Why
+## Why
 I like writing code that does nothing impressive.

 # Use and contribution
 Please don't use it, use something else.
-Please don't contribute.
-Otherwise, explain the inner workings of your pull requests as though the reader is five.
+If you do want to contribute, explain the inner workings of your pull requests as though the reader is five.

-# Folders
-## Yasai
-actual library that contains code

-## Yasai.Tests
-testing code